-Step 4 - Pitfall resolution: our workflow uses OOPS API [26] for pitfall scanning to validate the generated ontology, common pitfalls include circular axioms and missing disjointness.
+Step 4 - Pitfall resolution: our workflow uses OOPS API [25] for pitfall scanning to validate the generated ontology, common pitfalls include circular axioms and missing disjointness.
 OOPS API categorizes common pitfalls into three categories: Critical, Important, and Minor.
 GPT-3.5 showed proficiency in addressing Critical and Important pitfalls but failed to address Minor pitfalls and maintain a consistent and coherent ontology.
 Validation results from OOPS API are used as prompts for GPT-3.5 for pitfall resolution, as shown in Fig. 9.

-A visualization of the final wine ontology structure generated by NeOn-GPT is illustrated in Fig. 10c.
+The visualization of the final wine ontology structure generated by NeOn-GPT is illustrated in Fig. 10c.

-4. NeOn-GPT Integration with metaphactory Platform
+4. NeOn-GPT Integration on top of metaphactory

-An important aspect to facilitate ontology development with LLMs is providing the ontology designer with sufficient guidance for the chosen methodology while ensuring that the output of each step is valid and consistent to qualify as the input for the subsequent step.
+An important aspect of facilitating ontology development with LLMs is providing the ontology designer with sufficient guidance for the chosen methodology while ensuring that the output of each step is valid and consistent to qualify as the input for the subsequent step.
 This poses a challenge in the context of LLMs, as they struggle with procedural tasks, producing hallucinated and fragmented results, or missing the steps of the process.

-To address this challenge, we have integrated the NeOn-GPT prompt pipeline into the metaphactory platform [10].
-To guide the user consistently through the NeOn methodology, we leveraged the metaphactory built-in workflow ontology, designed for the representation of interactive workflows.
-This ontology describes a workflow on conceptual and instance levels and allows one to associate instructions, templates, and other artifacts to a particular workflow step (see Fig. 12).
-For the NeOn-GPT prompt pipeline, the artifacts are prompt templates, prompts, and LLM-generated results.
-On the definition level, each Workflow Step is associated with an ordered set of Prompt Templates, which corresponds to the Workflow States and its associated Prompts and results on the instance level.
-The ontology implementation step is shown in Fig. 13.
-The metaphactory built-in workflow ontology enables results from previous steps to inform subsequent ones.
-The NeOn-GPT metaphactory integration offers a user-friendly interface, acting as a copilot for automated ontology development.
+To address this challenge, we have integrated the NeOn-GPT prompt pipeline on top of the metaphactory platform [10] as an app.
+To guide the user consistently through the NeOn methodology, we leveraged the Workflow Ontology in metaphactory, designed for representing interactive workflows.
+This ontology outlines workflows at both conceptual and instance levels, associating each workflow step with specific instructions, templates, and artifacts (see Fig. 12).
+The implementation step is detailed in Fig. 13.
+Through this structured approach, the metaphactory platform ensures a smooth transition from one workflow step to the next, enhancing user guidance for automated ontology development.